 The Epstein-Barr Virus (EBV) and Autoimmune Connection

-Chances are, you’ve heard of the Epstein-Barr Virus (EBV) that causes mononucleosis, also known as the “kissing disease”.
-In fact, there is a very strong chance you contracted this virus in childhood or adolescence without even knowing it or being diagnosed!
+You may have heard of the Epstein-Barr Virus (EBV) which causes mononucleosis, also known as the “kissing disease.”
+There is a very strong chance you contracted this virus in childhood or adolescence without even knowing it or being diagnosed!
 What you may not be aware of is the strong correlation between EBV and autoimmune conditions.

-Let’s take a look at what EBV is, how it may be playing a role in your autoimmune condition, and how to support your immune system so that this tricky virus remains at bay.
+Let’s take a look at what EBV is, how it may be playing a role in your autoimmune condition, and how to support your immune system with supplements and stress relief practices to keep this tricky virus at bay.

 What Is the Epstein-Barr Virus?

 The Epstein-Barr Virus (EBV) is part of the herpes family, which is the same group of viruses that can cause cold sores, genital herpes, chickenpox, and shingles.
-EBV is found in your saliva glands.
-It is most known for causing mononucleosis, also known as mono or the “kissing disease”.
+EBV is most known for causing mononucleosis, or the “kissing disease.”
 It can spread like wildfire through body fluids such as saliva, and also through sexual activities, organ transplant, and blood transfusion.1,2

-You may be surprised to know how extremely common EBV is.
-Up to 95% of US adults have picked up the virus by age 40.
-Most acquire it much earlier, as children, teenagers or young adults as half of all children have it by age 5.3
+You may be surprised to know how common EBV is.
+Up to 95% of US adults have contracted the virus by the age of 40.
+Most acquire it much earlier as children, teenagers or young adults.
+Half of all children have it by age 5.3

 You may be scratching your head right now if you can’t recall having mono.
 The truth is that while most people have EBV, many have never developed mono or have never shown any symptoms of it.
 There is a high chance that you were simply misdiagnosed with the flu or strep throat.